Open-source, free, and self-hostable

 You can self-host for free, forever.

-Revenue will (hopefully) come from GitHub Sponsors supporting OSS development, and from providing priority support andprofessional services for production deployments.
+Revenue will come from providing priority support and professional services for production deployments.

 Frequently Asked Questions